Hiwonder-docs/LanderPi/source/docs/12_Large_AI_Model_Course.md

 The factory default wake-up word for the WonderEcho Pro is **Hello Hiwonder** in the English firmware.
 If you want to change the wake-up word to Xiaohuan Xiaohuan in Chinese, you can refer to the tutorial in the [12.2 Voice Module Introduction and Installation]() to flash the Chinese firmware.

-If you have previously flashed a different firmware, such as the one using the wake word “Xiaohuan Xiaohuan,” you must use the corresponding wake word.
+If you have previously flashed a different firmware, such as the one using the wake word "**Xiaohuan Xiaohuan,**" you must use the corresponding wake word.

-The examples in this course will assume the default factory wake word: “**Hello, Hiwonder**.”
+The examples in this course will assume the default factory wake word: "**Hello, Hiwonder**."

 **2. Configuring the Large Model API-KEY**